Call now in confidence immediate help & advice 24/7

 Because of this, outpatient treatment tends to cost much less.

-An alcohol use disorder is diagnosed when a person habitually abuses alcohol, causing stress and harm in their daily life.
+An alcohol use disorder is diagnosed when a person habitually abuses alcohol, causing stress and harm in their daily life and necessitating the support of an alcohol rehab.

 If you feel like you need to consume alcohol in order to feel ‘normal’ then you are most likely addicted to alcohol and are suffering from an AUD, which will require rehab.